Xananax/fs-meta/readme.md

 # TL;DR:

 An API for the file system that can be used from a REST-like interface (or sockets).
 It does arguments checking, is pluggable in an express server, is self documenting.
 It also fetches additional information about files that is not available with the regular `stat`.
+It also has a 'collection' interface that allows you to bundle files into collections (virtual directories).
+Collections can be nested in collections.
 It does it's best to be cross-platform and resilient to Ms Windows idiosyncrasies.

 ---